NordicitéThéâtre Incliné (Quebec) and Nordland Visual Theatre (Norway) coproduction

 Five-year creative cycle

-This creation is part of a three-year creative cycle (2015-2019), Nordicité, walking on the circle and will consist of two shows, short-movies made of filmed puppetry and shadows, short story writing and activities of artistic intermediation.
+This creation is part of a five-year creative cycle (2015-2019), Nordicité, walking on the circle and will consist of two shows, short-movies made of filmed puppetry and shadows, short story writing and activities of artistic intermediation.

 Currently the whole production cycle of Nordicité, walking on the circle is being presented on an evolving web platform from which spectators are immersed in the adventure: theatreincline.ca/nordicite/eng.The platform is an innovative alternative to present our artistic work and a place where the artist creator shares her adventures and encounters along her way on the polar circle.